Taylor Walls Player Props: Rays vs. White Sox

 Taylor Walls At The Plate

-- Walls is hitting .350 with three doubles, a triple, three home runs and six walks.
+- Walls has three doubles, a triple, three home runs and seven walks while hitting .313.

-- Walls is batting .368 with three homers during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.